 Rolls of Honour photos: Jane Dickson, Michael Carver

-Electoral Register entries between 1921 and 1929 make clear that Reginald returned to his family home, 43 Little Gaddesden; Emma, however, is not shown.
+However, Electoral Register entries between 1921 and 1929 make clear that Reginald had returned to his family home, 43 Little Gaddesden, although Emma is not shown.

 Then, on 3rd November 1929, Reginald Alfred John Young married Amy Alice Atkins in St Peter and St Paul’s Church, Little Gaddesden.
 Reginald, 42, was a Widower and Amy, 32, a Spinster.
 Reginald worked as a Motor Driver and Amy as a Shop Assistant; she was the daughter of the late George Atkins, Engineer.
 The address given for both Reginald and Amy is just “Little Gaddesden”.

 The record of Reginald’s first wife Emma’s death has not yet been found, though it is possibly the reason why Reginald’s son John Young entered Little Gaddesden School as a visitor and Reginald returned to Little Gaddesden after the War.

 In September 1939, Reginald and Amy lived at 23 Oxhey Street, Watford.
 By then Reginald was an Omnibus Driver while Amy had “Unpaid Domestic Duties”.

 91 year old Reginald Alfred John Young died of heart failure in Watford Peace Memorial Hospital on 11th July 1977.
 His home address was then 46 Oxhey Avenue, Watford, where his widow Amy remained until her death aged 83 on 21st August 1981.